mikeperry-tor/tor/doc/HACKING/CircuitPaddingDevelopment.md

 Tor's unit test framework should make this simulator relatively easy to build.
 See [ticket 31788](https://bugs.torproject.org/31788) for details.

 ### 7.6.
-Reactions to Cell Arrival Patterns
+Cell Arrival Pattern Recognition

 Right now, if you wish your machine to react to a certain count of incoming cells in a row, you have to have a state for each cell, and use the infinity bin to timeout of the sequence in each state.
 We could make this more compact if each state had an arrival cell counter and inter-cell timeout.
-Or we could make more complex mechanisms.
+Or we could make more complex mechanisms to recognize certain patterns of arrival traffic in a state.

 XXX: Ticket for this